Introduction

 The Good: Unified Profiles and Event-Driven Automation

-SAP CDP effectively resolves this fragmentation by continuously ingesting data and merging these disparate records into a unified profile using robust identity resolution rules.
-This provides the business with a genuine, real-time "Customer 360" view, empowering teams to understand their customers holistically rather than in pieces.
+SAP CDP handles this fragmentation by continuously ingesting data and merging these records using identity resolution rules.
+This provides a real-time Customer 360 view, allowing teams to see a complete picture of the customer rather than disjointed pieces.

 The Limitations: Transport, Auditing, and Strict Limits